 Where We Stayed in Paris

-So many of you asked where we stayed in Paris with this incredible Eiffel Tower view right out our window.
-I loved our view and loved the area that we stayed in, but to be completely honest, I’m not 1000% sure I would recommend where we stayed or if I would stay there again.
+I absolutely loved our view, and I loved the area that we stayed in, but to be completely honest, I’m not 1000% sure I would recommend where we stayed or if I would stay there again.

 Below is our story of what happened, I’ll let you be the judge!